A Boeing 747

 about the blast that was going to happen at the airport and instructed the

-flight to land at the airport on Tenerife Island which was 110 km away from
+flight to land at the airport on Tenerife Island, which was 110 km away from

 here.

-in the eastern area.
 It is very close to the Atlantic Ocean.
 Its height is

 around 2000 feet.
 This area is high.
 It has fallen from the rains, and in the